Cheap Japanese in Singapore

 Where to eat cheap Japanese food

-Quality Japanese meals and affordable prices are not mutually exclusive, with our list of 15 cheap Japanese food joints under $10.
+Quality Japanese meals and affordable prices are not mutually exclusive, with our list of cheap Japanese food places.
+For other Japanese food guides, check out our lists of the best teppanyaki spots, best soba restaurants, and best yakiniku joints.

 This article was originally written on 9th May 2019.